 Showing a real progress bar when uploading large files is an often requested (and quite informative) feature, which is not easily doable with the way the upload handling works in PHP.

 There is a patch available for PHP 4.4 and 5.0, which made it nevertheless possible, but some php core files itself needed to be patched for that.

 But approx. 2 months ago a similar patch was committed to the PHP_5_2 branch which now makes the patching of PHP unnecessary.
 You still need an extension for getting the data and that’s what I wrote last weekend.
 It’s based on the work of Doru Petrescu, but as the patch is quite different, I started from scratch, but copied some helper functions and the basic idea from Doru’s extension.

 As this new uploadprogress extension is almost compatible with the one from Doru, you can use his demo files or the ones by Joshua Eichorn described on his blog using the html_AJAX UploadProgressMeter.
 Just rename the function upload_progress_meter_get_info() to uploadprogress_get_info() in all the files.
-I made also a little demo available, which should be as simple as possible.
 The source code is here.